-30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map
+29 Best Hikes in Norway – Spectacular Norway Hiking Trails + Map

-Ever wondered what are the best hikes in Norway, the country full of dramatic mountains, deep fjords, emerald lakes, and wild reindeer?
-I’ve got you covered.
+Have you ever wondered what are the best hikes in Norway, a country full of dramatic mountains, deep fjords, emerald lakes, and wild reindeer?
+I mean, there is a lot to choose from!
+But don’t worry, I’ve got you covered.
 Here, you will find the list of the most spectacular hikes in Norway, all over the country.
 Start planning your next outdoor adventure in the Nordics!

 best hikes in norway cover

 If you want to find some truly spectacular hikes and you’re not sure where to turn, I have your back.
-Below, you can find a list of top hikes in Norway, with a short description and essential information – most of them tried by me personally.
+Below, you can find a list of top hikes in Norway, with a short description and essential information.
+I’ve tried them myself and I can vouch for them.

-At the bottom of the article, you can also find a map with hikes in Norway.
+At the bottom of the article, you can also find a map with Norway’s hikes.
 It’s not the full list of the best hikes in Norway’s areas – there are way too many to include all of them here.
 But at least, you can see the best ones, and with time, I might extend the list even further.

-*****This is not an exhaustive list, and I keep trying new spectacular hikes in Norway (usually less-known ones).
+*****The list is always expanding, as I keep adding new spectacular hikes in Norway here.
 If you are interested in my future posts about it, make sure to sign up for the newsletter here.******

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.